 Mona M. Burke, M.A., RHIA, program director

 Health information is found in many places in a variety of formats.
 As a health information practitioner, a Registered Health Information Technician (RHIT) specializes in evaluating, controlling, and maintaining the information contained in all types of health records.
-Career opportunities include positions in group practices, long-term care facilities, hospital health information management departments, attorneys' offices, health maintenance organizations, professional review organizations, ambulatory care facilities, public health agencies, mental health facilities, and many others.
-The positions include all aspects of medical record technical-level tasks: medical office management and supervision, filing and retrieval, analyzing, coding, indexing, compiling statistics, answering subpoenas, utilization review, quality assessment, medical research, legal correspondence, abstracting, and compiling and presenting medical data through the use of computer-based systems.
+Career opportunities include positions in group practices, long-term care facilities, hospital health information management departments, attorney's offices, health maintenance organizations, professional review organizations, ambulatory care facilities, public health agencies, mental health facilities, and many others.
+The positions include all aspects of medical and health record technical-level tasks: information and data governance, medical office revenue management and supervision, accession and disclosure of private and secure health information, analysing and managing data, coding and classifying data, compiling statistics, utilization review, quality assessment, medical research, developing privacy, security and confidentiality policies and procedures and infrastructure, legally release information, compiling health record content and documentation, managing technology based solutions for electronic health records including consumer informatics, and presenting medical data through the use of computer-based systems.

-Directed practice allows the student to apply theory learned in the classroom and technical-level skills developed in the laboratory to a health information management department setting.
-Directed practice credit can be earned through laboratory simulations, placement in area health care facilities, and application of field and/or life experience credit based on appropriate academic review of documented employment history in the health information field.
-This clinical direction takes place during the second year of study.
+Professional practice experience allows the student to apply theory learned in the classroom and technical-level skills developed in the laboratory to a health information management setting.
+Professional practice experience credit can be earned through laboratory simulations, placement in area health care facilities, and application of field and/or life experience credit based on appropriate academic review of documented employment history in the health information field.
+Professional practice takes place during the second year of study.
 Students may not take the responsibility or the place of "qualified" staff.
-However, after demonstrating proficiency, students may be permitted to perform procedures with careful supervision.
+However, after demonstrating proficiency, students may be premitted to perform procedures with careful supervision.
 Students may be employed in the clinical facility outside regular education hours, provided the work is limited so it does not interfere with regular or academic responsibilities.
 The work must be non-compulsory, paid, and subject to employee regulations.

 This Health Information Management Technology associate degree program has been accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 This accreditation allows graduates to sit for a national examination sponsored by the American Health Information Management Association.
 Upon successful completion of the accreditation examination, the student receives RHIT credentials.